jimasp/behave-vsc/CONTRIBUTING.md

 - B. consider if you need to clean up for valid testing (e.g. check the output of `git clean -fdn`)
 - C. start `Debug: multiroot workspace`
 - Then in `project A`:
-- D. edit the `group1_features/basic.feature` file, change the name of the `Feature: Basic` to `Feature: Foo` and save it, then:
+- D. edit the `behave_tests/some_tests/group1_features/basic.feature` file, change the name of the `Feature: Basic` to `Feature: Foo`, then:
   - check you can run the renamed feature from inside the feature file (first play/tick button at top of feature file)
-  - check the test UI tree shows the renamed feature (you may need to reopen the node)
+  - right click the play button inside the feature file and click "Reveal in test explorer", check the test UI tree shows the renamed feature
-  - check the old feature name no longer appears in the test UI tree
+  - type in "Basic" in the text explorer filter box, check the old feature name only appears for project B
   - check you can run the renamed feature from UI tree
-- E. edit `group1_features/outline_success.feature` file, change the name of `Scenario Outline: Blend Success` to `Scenario Outline: Foo` and save it, then:
+- E. edit `group1_features/outline_success.feature` file, change the name of `Scenario Outline: Blend Success` to `Scenario Outline: Foo`, then:
   - check you can run the changed scenario from inside the feature file
-  - disable raised exceptions if required, put a breakpoint in environment.py and check you can debug the renamed scenario from inside the feature file
+  - disable raised exceptions if required, put a breakpoint in `behave_tests/some_tests/environment.py`
+  - right click the play button and "Debug Test" check you can debug the renamed scenario from inside the feature file
-  - check the test UI tree shows the renamed scenario (you may need to reopen the node)
+  - right click the play button inside the feature file and click "Reveal in test explorer", check the test UI tree shows the renamed scenario outline
-- F. open a diff comparison on any feature file you changed (leave the feature file open in another tab)
+- F. open a diff comparison on any feature file you changed (leave the associated feature file open in another tab, and open that tab)
-- G. close vscode, open it again, check that having a feature file open on start up, you can run a scenario from inside the feature file (the normal feature file that is open, not the diff view)
+- G. close vscode, open it again, check that while having the previous feature file open on start up, you can run a scenario from inside the feature file (the normal feature file that is open, not the diff view)
-- H. rename the `table.feature` file to `footable.feature` (i.e. rename the file itself), then in the test UI tree, check the feature is not duplicated (i.e. `Table feature` only appears once), then check feature tests run from the feature file, and from the test UI
+- H. rename the `table.feature` file to `foo.table.feature` (i.e. rename the file itself)
+  - in the test UI tree, filter by "table" and check that only one "Table feature" appears for project A
+  - check renamed feature runs from the test UI
+  - check renamed feature runs from the feature file
-- I. rename `group1_features` to `group1_features_foo`, in the UI check the folder is renamed and not duplicated, check the renamed feature group tests run from test ui tree
+- I. rename `group1_features` to `group1_features_foo`,
+  - in the test UI filter by "group1", check that the folder is renamed and not duplicated
+  - check the renamed feature group folder runs from test ui tree
+  - right click on a step check in one of the group 1 feature files, check "go to step definition" works
 - J. delete `group1_features_foo/outline_success.feature` file, check it gets removed from the test tree
-- K. create a new feature file `scen_copy.feature`, then go to `basic.feature` and copy the `Feature: Foo` and the first scenario, copy/paste that text into `scen_copy.feature` and check the feature gets added to the test tree under `group1_features_foo`
+- K. create a new feature file `scen_copy.feature`, then go to `basic.feature` and copy the `Feature: Foo` and the first scenario, copy/paste that text into `scen_copy.feature` and check the feature gets added to the test tree under `group1_features_foo`, i.e. you should see 2x Foo
-- L. copy and paste the `scen_copy.feature` feature file itself into the same `group1_features_foo` folder, and check the feature gets added to the test tree
+- L. copy and paste the `scen_copy.feature` feature file itself into the same `group1_features_foo` folder, and check the feature gets added to the test tree, i.e. you should see 3x Foo
-- In `project B`:
+- SWITCHING to `project B`:
-- M. open the `goto_step.feature` feature file and click "go to step definition" on a wrapped (multiline) step near the bottom of the file, and check it works
+- M. open the `features/goto_step.feature` feature file and click "go to step definition" on one of the "wrapped step" steps near the bottom of the file, and check it goes to the definition
-- N. rename the `goto_step.feature` file to `goto_step_foo.feature` and check you can still use "go to step definition" for a step in that file
+- N. rename the `features/goto_step.feature` file to `goto_step_foo.feature` and check you can still use "go to step definition" for a step in that file
-- O. in the file that it opened (`features/steps/shared.py`) ALT+F12 or right-click on on `def step_inst(context):` and "Find All Step References" and check that only hits from the project B workspace are returned.
+- O. open `features\steps\__init__.py` ALT+F12 or right-click and "Find All Step References" on `def step_inst(context):`  and check that only hits from the project B workspace are returned.
-- P. now hit F4 or click on the `basic.feature` file references in the "Step References" window then:
+- P. now click on the `basic.feature` file references in the "Step References" window then:
   - note the number of results at the top of the step references window
-  - comment out one of the `Given we have behave installed` steps in the `basic.feature` file. save the file and check that the reference window automatically refreshes to remove the reference (the results count should decrement)
+  - comment out one of the `Given we have behave installed` steps in the `basic.feature` file.
+  - check that the reference window automatically refreshes to remove the reference (the results count should decrement)
-  - uncomment the scenario, check it reappears in the step references window (the results should increment)
+  - uncomment the step, check it reappears in the step references window (the results should increment)
-  - duplicate (copy/paste) a scenario in the feature file and rename it in the feature file to e.g. `scenario 2`. save the file and check that the reference window automatically refreshes to add the new scenario references (the results count should increment)
+  - duplicate (copy/paste) a scenario in the feature file and rename it in the feature file to e.g. `scenario 2`
+  - check that the reference window automatically refreshes to add the step reference in the new scenario (the results count should increment)
+  - check you can F4 (or click) through the step references for basic.feature
   - copy/paste the feature file itself into the `features` folder to create a `basic copy.feature` file, go back to the step references window, check that the reference window automatically refreshes to add the new feature file references for `basic copy.feature` (and the results count increases by the amount of scenarios in the file)
-- Q. ALT+F12 (or right-click and "go to step definition") on any "given we have behave installed" line, then above `def step_inst(context):` add a couple of blank lines it and save the file.
+- Q. choose any "given we have behave installed" line, ALT+F12 (or right-click and "go to step definition"), then a couple of blank lines directly above the `def step_inst(context):` line.
 (This will mean there are no results for that line as it has it has moved and the original query is for the now blank line number.)
-  - ALT+F12 and check it finds all references again.
+  - ALT+F12 or right-click and "find all step references" on the `def step_inst(context):` line and check it finds all step references again.
   - try clicking on a reference.
   - then try F4 to move to next one.
-- R. ALT+F12 on any "given we have behave installed" line, then rename the step function `def step_inst(context):` to `def step_inst_foo(context):` and save the file. check the step references window shows the same results. then ALT+F12 find all references and again check the results are the same.
+- R. ALT+F12 on any "given we have behave installed" line, then rename the step function `def step_inst(context):` to `def step_inst_foo(context):`. check the step references window is unchanged (shows the same results). then ALT+F12 find all references and again check the results are the same.
 - S. comment out the step function `def step_inst_foo(context):`, check there are now no results in the step references window. uncomment and check the results reappear.
 - T. go to the output window "Behave VSC: project A"
 - U. in the file explorer UI, right click `project A` a workspace folder (e.g. "project A") and click "Remove folder from workspace".
+  - the original "project A" output window should close
-  - check there are no error windows pop up. check that you have the output windows for "Behave VSC: project B" and "Behave VSC: simple".
+  - check there are no error windows pop up. check that the dropdown has the output windows for "Behave VSC: simple" and "Behave VSC: project B" (but not "project A").
-  - check that tests run as expected from all remaining workspaces and show their output in the output windows.
+  - check that tests run as expected from `simple` and `project B`
+  - check that tests show their output in the output windows "Behave VSC: project B" and "Behave VSC: simple"
-- V. back in the file explorer UI, right-click on an empty area and "Add folder to workspace" and select "project A" to add it back.
+- V. click vscode's "File" menu and "Add folder to workspace...", double click "project A" to add it back.
-  - check that you have the correct output windows for Behave VSC
+  - check that you have output windows "Behave VSC: project A", "Behave VSC: project B" and "Behave VSC: simple"
-  - and that tests run as expected from all workspaces.
+  - check that tests run from `simple` and `project B`

+- Lastly, we need to undo the file changes created by these manual tests
-- Lastly, assuming you committed at step A, use e.g. `git reset --hard` and `git clean -fd` to undo the file changes created by these manual tests.
+  - assuming you committed at step A, check you are in the project root, and use e.g. `git reset --hard` and `git clean -fd`.